-Protecting yourself and your family in the digital world 4

-Don't pass on password protection 6

-Double down on safety 9

-8 steps to a safer phone 12

-Wi-Fi safety.
-Nothing is free in life 14

-Oversharing and Geotagging.
-Tag you're it 17

-Play hard to get with strangers 19
+Protecting yourself and your family in the digital world Don't pass on password protection Double down on safety 8 steps to a safer phone Wi-Fi safety.
+Nothing is free in life Oversharing and Geotagging.
+Tag you're it Play hard to get with strangers Online payments.

-Online payments.
 Is your cheque in someone else's mail?

-Protecting children online 24
+Protecting children online Glossary

-Glossary 26

 The information contained in this document is for general guidance and informational purposes.
 This playbook describes common practices and suggestions which may not be relevant or appropriate in every case.
 Readers should not consider any advice or guidance contained within this template as comprehensive and/or all encompassing.
 The contents are not meant as a substitute for legal, cyber security or other professional advice, and should not be relied upon as a complete analysis of the subject matter discussed.
-All risks related to the cyber security of information technology systems are the responsibility or liability or liability is or will be accepted by RBC or its affiliates as to or in relation to the accuracy or completeness of the information contained in this document.
+All risks related to the cyber security of information technology systems are the responsibility of system owners.
+No responsibility or liability is or will be accepted by RBC or its affiliates as to or in relation to the accuracy or completeness of the information contained in this document.
 All rights reserved.